 Headline news.

-Uh that's uh that's that's not how this uh happens.
+No, that's not how this happens.

-This is why no.
+This is why, no.

 Just watch it.